Walter White (activist): Investigative and journalistic work

-White published his findings about the riot and trial in the Daily News, the Chicago Defender, and The Nation, as well as the NAACP's own magazine, The Crisis.
-Governor Brough asked the United States Postal Service to prohibit mailings of the Chicago Defender and The Crisis to Arkansas, and others tried to get an injunction against distribution of the Defender at the local level.
+White published his findings about the massacre and trial in the New York Daily News, the Chicago Defender, and The Nation, as well as the NAACP's own magazine, The Crisis.
+Governor Brough asked the United States Postal Service to prohibit mailings of the Chicago Defender and The Crisis to Arkansas and others tried to get an injunction against distribution of The Defender at the local level.